lightninglabs/lightning-terminal/README.md

 ## Architecture

-Shustar is packaged as a single binary which contains the [`lnd`](https://github.com/lightningnetwork/lnd), [`loopd`](https://github.com/lightninglabs/loop) and [`faraday`](https://github.com/lightninglabs/faraday) daemons all in one.
+Shushtar is packaged as a single binary which contains the [`lnd`](https://github.com/lightningnetwork/lnd), [`loopd`](https://github.com/lightninglabs/loop) and [`faraday`](https://github.com/lightninglabs/faraday) daemons all in one.
 It also contains an HTTP server to serve the web assets (html/js/css) and a GRPC proxy to forward web requests from the browser to the appropriate GRPC server.
 This deployment strategy was chosen as it greatly simplifies the operational overhead of installation, configuration and maintenance that would be necessary to run each of these servers independently.
 You only need to download one executable and run one command to get Shushtar up and running.
 We include the CLI binaries `lncli`, `loop` and `frcli` for convenience in the downloadable archives as well.

 ## Installation